gogins/csound-extended/README.md

 1. Execute `bash update-dependencies.sh`.
 Do this periodically or whenever you think a dependency has changed.

 2. Execute `bash build-linux.sh`.
-The build produces an installation, some archives, and a local Debian package.
+The build compiles all targets and creates all packages.

 3. To make clean, execute `bash clean-linux.sh`.

+4. To install, change to `build-linux` and execute `sudo make install`.

 Subsequently, you can perform these steps independently.